AnnMarieW/HelloDash/CONTRIBUTING.md

    |-- app1.py
    |-- app2.py

-After cloning or forking this repo, run index.py
+After cloning or forking this repo, run app.py

 The apps directory contains separate apps for each page.

-The gallery directory contains the code for the stand-alone apps that are shown in the gallery.
+The gallery directory contains the code for the stand-alone apps that are shown in the gallery or used in demos.
 Note that the app to create the gallery is in the apps directory.

 ### Images
 The images for this app are not included in the file structure.
 All the images are located in